ChainAgnostic/CAIPs/CAIPs/caip-74.md

 ### Container format

 We start construction with declaring a container format, that represents a signed payload.
 It should contain meta-information, payload and signatures.
-For reference let's call such container _CACAO_.
+For reference let's call such container _CACAO_ (for Chain Agnostic CApability Object).
 We use [IPLD schema language](https://ipld.io/docs/schemas/) to describe the format.
 Reminder, unless a field is marked `optional`, it is mandatory.